awsdocs/aws-appconfig-user-guide/doc_source/appconfig-retrieving-the-configuration.md

 ```

 **Important**
-Note the following important details about the `GetLatestConfiguration` API action:
+Note the following important details about the `GetLatestConfiguration` API operation:
 The `GetLatestConfiguration` response includes a `Configuration` section that shows the configuration data\.
 The `Configuration` section only appears if the system finds new or updated configuration data\.
 If the system doesn't find new or updated configuration data, then the `Configuration` data is empty\.
 You receive a new `ConfigurationToken` in every response from `GetLatestConfiguration`\.
 We recommend tuning the polling frequency of your `GetLatestConfiguration` API calls based on your budget, the expected frequency of your configuration deployments, and the number of targets for a configuration\.